 Remove fish from the fridge 15 to 20 minutes before you are ready to start cooking.
 This ensures that it cooks evenly under the heat.

 Combine all the ingredients together, except for the fish.
 Simmer on low heat and wait for the coconut milk (gata) to curdle.
 When the liquid is ready, poach the fillet.
-Cooking time for two fillets that weighs around 6 oz each is 8 to 10 minutes.
+Cooking time for two fillets that weigh around 6 oz each is 8 to 10 minutes.